felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Books are not something to be afraid of.
 Not anymore.
 I realized I now get to decide which book I read.
 As a professional, I am the master of my own learning.
-As the DevOps Handbook rightly puts it on page 320 of its second edition:
+This ability to learn allowed me to find a quote that I now live by, hidden deep into the DevOps Handbook at the end of page 320 of its second edition:

 > **The only sustainable competitive advantage is [your] ability to
 > learn faster than the competition.**